FreeRTOS/iot-reference-stm32u5/README.md

 Connect the ST-LINK USB port (USB STLK / CN8) to the PC with USB cable.
 The USB STLK port is located to the right of the MXCHIP module in the above figure.
 It is used for power supply, programming the application in flash memory, and interacting with the application with virtual serial COM port.

-## Running the non secure and the secure project
+## Running the TFM-Enabled and Non-TrustZone projects

 For getting the Non Trust Zone project up and running follow the README.md in Projects\b_u585i_iot02a_ntz by clicking [here](Projects/b_u585i_iot02a_ntz/Readme.md).